FAQ About the Race/Ethnicity Section of the Common Application

-Will putting down an underrepresented minority (URM) race help my chances at admission?
+Will putting down a URM race help my chances at admission?

 It is possible that students who list that they are a member of an underrepresented minority race may receive some extra consideration in the application process.
-Being a URM applicant is generally to be one example of a “hook”.
+Being a URM applicant is generally considered to be one example of a hook.